Operation Berlin (Atlantic): Subsequent operations

-Lütjens led Operation Rheinübung from the battleship, and sank HMS Hood on 24 May.
+Lütjens led Operation Rheinübung from the battleship and sank HMS Hood in the Battle of the Denmark Strait on 24 May.
 He was killed when Bismarck was destroyed by the Home Fleet on 27 May.
 Guided by Ultra intelligence, the British also sank seven of the eight supply ships that had been sent into the Atlantic to support Bismarck.
 Following this defeat Hitler forbade further battleship raids into the Atlantic.
 On 13 June RAF aircraft torpedoed the cruiser Lützow while she was trying to break out into the Atlantic.
 This was the last raid into the Atlantic that was attempted by the Kriegsmarine's heavy warships.
 As a result, Operation Berlin was the final success against Allied shipping achieved by German warships in the North Atlantic.
 Submarines formed the main element of the German anti-shipping campaign for the remainder of the war.

 After the repairs to her boilers were completed, Scharnhorst was transferred to La Pallice on 21 July as it was further from the British bomber bases and believed to be at less risk of air attacks.
 She was hit by five bombs during an air raid on 24 July, and required repairs in Brest that were not completed until 15 January 1942.
 In line with a decision made by Hitler in September 1941 to concentrate the Kriegsmarine's surface warships in Norway, the Scharnhorst-class battleships were ordered to return to Germany via the English Channel.
 During the "Channel Dash" they and Prinz Eugen departed Brest under heavy air and naval escort on 11 February 1942.
 Both battleships were damaged by mines, but reached Germany.